th2-net/th2-codec-sailfish/README.md

 The version-specific protocol messages are described in a separate XML file called "dictionary".
 Codec operates with arrays of messages (parsed batch to raw batch in case of encoding and raw batch to parsed batch upon decoding).

+## Encode
+During encoding codec must replace each parsed message of supported or unknown protocol in a message group with a raw one by encoding parsed message's content.

+## Decode
+During decoding codec must replace each raw message of supported or unknown protocol in a message group with one or several parsed by decoding raw message's body.

 ## Appointment

 This project includes only one adapter logic between Sailfish and the th2 packed into the Docker Image.